Login to the Housing Portal and select the correct application to complete based on when you expect to live on campus.

 For residents that want to receive mail and/or packages from the US Postal Service, the UPS Store located in the Student Union rents mailboxes to all students.
 This is a convenient option for any student that prefers to have one mailing address for both package and mail services.
 A student could have one address while at UTSA and not need to worry about updating addresses each year by renting a mailbox.

-Each unit is exterminated once a quarter.
-The baseboards of every room are sprayed and must be accessible.
 Extermination is usually conducted on a regular schedule.
 A notice will be left in the unit on the day of extermination.
-If your unit needs extermination before the next scheduled treatment, please notify the front desk and a request will be submitted.
+If your unit needs extermination before the next scheduled treatment, please submit a work order request.
+The baseboards of every room must be accessible to the escorted technician.

 The officers of the UTSA Police Department are fully-certified Texas Peace Officers who provide police services for UTSA as well as University Housing.
 For the convenience of our residents, many additional safety features such as closed circuit monitoring, card access, and front desk operations are provided.